commonsensesoftware/more-rs-config/guide/src/guide/memory.md

+{{#include links.md}}

 # In-Memory Configuration Provider

 >These features are only available if the **mem** feature is activated

-The `MemoryConfigurationProvider` uses an in-memory collection as configuration key-value pairs.
+The [`MemoryConfigurationProvider`] uses an in-memory collection as configuration key-value pairs.
 This is most useful as a default configuration or when providing test values.

 The following code adds a memory collection to the configuration system and displays the settings: